JeremyHudson43/HudsonRepo/README.md

  ## IPython Notebooks

-Leftover notebooks I wrote for the Data Science 2019 course as part of the PodKnow project.
+Leftover notebooks I wrote for the Data Science Fall 2019 course as part of the PodKnow project.

  ## Group Project Repositories I have contributed to